 G120E to SITCore

-Our SCM20260E is a drop in replacement for the G120E except for a few issues that will rarely present any problem.
+The SCM20260E is a drop in replacement for the G120E except for a few differences.

 - To enable serial deployment and debugging, the MOD pin on the SCM20260E is active low, while on the G120E the MODE pin is active high.
 A minor change will be needed to correct the MOD level and select the desired debugging interface.